Library Administrative Manual

 Although the Library receives the bulk of its off-site documents from reciprocal borrowers, it does maintain accounts with both University Microfilms and NTIS for the few instances where it must pay for service.
 The charge for these services is borne by the Library.

-The Library also makes available CARL's UnCover 2 document delivery services.
+The Library also makes available CARL's UnCover 2 Interlibrary Services.
 If an item cannot be supplied by other sources or if a patron wishes to expedite and personally pay, CARL will fax at a cost of approximately $10.00 per item with a 48-hour turnaround time.

 Additionally, if patrons need items more quickly than can routinely be accommodated through the Library's DDS, they are referred to a list of commercial suppliers (see attached) who may be able to accommodate their need.